lian-rr/VisualStruct/readme.md

-# Graphics Objects Library
+# Visual Structures Library

-A Processing library for working with graphical objects.
+A Processing library for working with visual objects.
 It provides a unified API for working with vector graphics (rectangles, shapes, and text) and images.